Creating Your First Extension¶

 Plugins consist of two things.
-First, a meta-data file describing the plugin which includes things like a name, the author, and where to find the plugin.
-Second, the plugin code which can take the form of a shared library or python module.
+First, a meta-data file describing the extension which includes things like a name, the author, and where to find the extension.
+Second, the code which can take the form of a shared library or python module.

-Builder supports writing plugins in C, C++, Vala, or Python.
+Builder supports writing extensions in C, Vala, or Python.
 We will be using Python for our examples in this tutorial because it is both succinct and easy to get started with.

-First, we will look at our plugin meta-data file.
+First, we will look at our extension meta-data file.
 The file should have the file-suffix of ”.plugin” and it’s format is familiar.
-It starts with a line containing “[Plugin]” indicating this is plugin meta-data.
+It starts with a line containing “[Plugin]” indicating this is extension metadata.
 Then it is followed by a series of “Key=Value” key-pairs.

 # my_plugin.plugin [Plugin] Name=My Plugin Loader=python3 Module=my_plugin Author=Angela Avery